Mozambique: Risk Assessment

 - Huge offshore gas field discovered in 2010

-- Lack of diversification; dependence on raw material prices (aluminium, coal)
+- Under-diversified; dependent on commodity prices (aluminium, coal)

-- Banking system constrained by the government’s financing needs
+- Banking system constrained by government financing needs

 - Unstable political and security environment